About Mahoe Falls

 We even managed to startle a pair of local ladies in one of the pools a few tiers above us who might have been bathing in the nude.

-Mahoe Falls resides near Ocho Rios within the former Coyaba Gardens and Museum.
+Mahoe Falls resides within the former Coyaba Gardens and Museum near Ocho Rios in the St Ann Parish, Jamaica.
 It is privately owned so the owner of the premesis may change by the time you read this.
 For information or inquiries about the area as well as current conditions, you can try to visit their Facebook page or this directory listing.